aaronEberhart/fOWL/README.md

 If you want to load your own ontology the program can read and write Functional Syntax OWL files.
 More formats are planned in the future.

-To run a program, simply type code in main, or your own files, then run the command `lein run` in the terminal.
+This program can be used by itelf or you can import (f OWL) into your own project.
+To run a program with a copy of this repository, simply type code in fowl.clj, or your own files, then run the command `lein run` in the terminal.
 It is also easy to use in the REPL with the terminal command `lein repl`.
 A list of all OWL functions currently available in main can be seen by entering `(dir ontology.functions)`, and `(doc function)` will show more detail about each function.

+Importing (f OWL) into your own project is also extremely easy.
+Just make sure your project.clj file contains `[onto.aaroneberhart/fowl "0.0.1-SNAPSHOT"]` in the project `:dependencies`, and then add `[ontology.functions :as fowl]` to the `:require` entry in any file's namespace.
+Then you can access any of the (f OWL) functions by prefixing them with your alias, in this case `(fowl/function args)`.

 ## Examples
 ```
 ;; show the documentation for a function
-main=> (doc makeOWLFile)
+fowl=> (doc makeOWLFile)

 -------------------------
 ontology.functions/makeOWLFile